qkzk/fm/development.md

 - [ ] mount usb key - should be merged with mtp
 - [ ] document filepicking (from my config etc.).
 - [ ] avoid multiple refreshs if we edit files ourself
+- [x] FIX: encrypted are never shown as mounted
 - [ ] Tree remade without recursion.
 Improve ram usage
   - [x] FIX: folders are max depth hangs the app
   - [x] FIX: rename renames the root path